purarue/aw-watcher-window/README.md

 Converted from using `poetry` to `setuptools`, I've tested this on Linux (X11) and MacOS (Catalina)

-I haven't tested this on windows (particularly the install process, I haven't dealt with peotry before, but [seems there are other dependencies](https://github.com/ActivityWatch/aw-watcher-window/blob/master/pyproject.toml) you may have to install for those systems)
+I haven't tested this on windows (particularly the install process, I haven't dealt with poetry before, but [seems there are other dependencies](https://github.com/ActivityWatch/aw-watcher-window/blob/master/pyproject.toml) you may have to install for those systems)

 ## Note to macOS users